-Janet & Walter Sondheim Artscape Prize Timeline
+Janet & Walter Sondheim Artscape Prize Estimated Timeline

-Award announcement: Saturday, July 15, 2017 at 7pm; Galleries open at 6pm
+Award Announcement: Saturday, July 10, 2021 at 7pm; Galleries open at 6pm

 Janet & Walter Sondheim Artscape Prize

 The Artscape prize is named in honor of Janet and Walter Sondheim who have been instrumental in creating the Baltimore City that exists today.
 Walter Sondheim, Jr. had been one of Baltimore’s most important civic leaders for over 50 years.
 His accomplishments included oversight of the desegregation of the Baltimore City Public Schools in 1954 when he was president of the Board of School Commissioners of Baltimore City.
-Later, he was deeply involved in the development of Charles Center and the Inner Harbor.
+Later, he has deeply involved in the development of Charles Center and the Inner Harbor.
 He continued to be active in civic and educational activities in the city and state and served as the senior advisor to the Greater Baltimore Committee until his death in February 2007.

 Janet Sondheim danced with the pioneering Denishawn Dancers, a legendary dance troupe founded by Ruth St. Denis and Ted Shawn.
-Later, she turned to teaching where she spent 15 years at the Children’s Guild working with severely emotionally disturbed children.
+Later, she turned to teach where she spent 15 years at the Children’s Guild working with severely emotionally disturbed children.
 After retirement, she was a volunteer tutor at Highlandtown Elementary School.
 She married Walter in 1934, and they were together until her death in 1992.